KeturahDev/To-Do-List/README.md

 * return the value of the form input.
   * input: "drink water"
   * output: "drink water" in console
-* pass input into buisness logic function
+* pass input into buisness logic function, returning it as a new object
   * input: makeListItem($('input#todo'))
-  * output: 'function called: 'input'' in console
+  * output: new object
+* push new objects into array
+  * input: drink water' , 'work out'
+  * output: ToDo = ['drink water', 'work out']
 * return the value of form inpit into a list item
   * input: "drink water"
   * output: `<li>` drink water `</li>`